tylernegrete/welcome-home-healing-arts/README.md

-# Welcome HΩme Healing Arts — Amber Temple (Polished Marble)
+# Welcome HΩme Healing Arts — Amber Temple (Natural Marble)
-- Upload these files to your GitHub Pages repo (root).
+Upload all files to your GitHub Pages repo root.
-- Replace YOUR_VIDEO_ID in index.html with your YouTube ID.
-- Banner is embedded in a recessed stone frame; headings and placards use warm amber carving.
+The WELCOME is engraved and bright.
+Background uses large-grained natural amber marble with subtle light gradient.